vimmis/Bluefox/README.md

 The weather app is built in GO and MYSQL_DB

-The application folder has necessary libraries and packages, hence no need to download GO and install things.
+As the codebase is in GO, installation and configuration of Go is required.

-As the code base is in GO, installation and configuration of Go is required. --Done on the ec2 instance for the project folder path : /home/ubuntu/Bluefox
+I have installed and configured GO on the ec2 instance for the project folder path : /home/ubuntu/Bluefox

 How to build and Deploy: